AworkofKC/cybersecurity-portfolio/README.md

 - ✅ Course 4: Tools of the Trade: Linux and SQL - Complete
 - ✅ Course 5: Assets, Threats, and Vulnerabilities - Complete
 - ✅ Course 6: Sound the Alarm: Detection and Response - Complete
-- 🔄Course 7:Automate Cybersecurity Tasks with Python...
+- 🔄 Course 7: Automate Cybersecurity Tasks with Python...
 -